Azure Data Factory Interview QuestionsLast updated on Feb 24, 2023

 - Following that, a trigger ought to be included in the pipeline's timetable.

-9. What exactly are the three different categories of triggers that are available for use with Azure Data Factory?
+9. What are the three different types of triggers that are available for use with Azure Data Factory?

 - Utilizing the Schedule trigger helps ensure that the ADF pipeline is executed in accordance with a predetermined timetable.